Arm Services

 Inverse Kinematics Service

-The inverse kinmatics (IK) service allows users to request robot configurations that satisfy a given set of stance, tool, and task specifications:
+The inverse kinematics (IK) service allows users to request robot configurations that satisfy a given set of stance, tool, and task specifications:

 • Stance Specifications

-• Fixed Stance: A valid solution must place the feet at the specfied positions, or at their current positions if unspecified.
+• Fixed Stance: A valid solution must place the feet at the specified positions, or at their current positions if unspecified.

 • On Ground Plane Stance: A valid solution must place the feet on the specified ground plane, or on the robots current estimated ground plane if unspecified.